 Activities from the realm of extraterrestrial space not only map but also strive to predict future terrestrial movement, be it of troops, weather patterns, urban development, or population flows.
 Drone- and satellite-based forms of surveillance, powered by the predictive function of algorithms, seek to determine inextricably convoluted patterns of force and counterforce.
 To fully understand this ecosystem, and to deconstruct its amalgamations, we need to think from within these integrated exercises of command and power rather than merely commenting upon them-how exactly do they operate and relate to one another?
 In certain key images, some of which recur throughout Topologies of Air, we are invited to consider a drone view of the world below, from verdant rainforests to postindustrial landscapes.
-In one section, we vertiginously descend into a Dilmun burial mound in Bahrain from hundreds of feet above, our infernal descent sentried by images of environmental devastation.
-This is not merely the act of representing the innards of an extended necropolis, alongside images of despoliation; it is also an invitation to occupy a privileged viewing position that draws attention to how power operates vertically in our age of perpetual surveillance and indefatigable scrutiny.
+In one section, we vertiginously descend into a Dilmun burial mound in Bahrain from hundreds of feet above, our infernal descent sentried by images of environmental devastation (see Fig. 9.2).4 This is not merely the act of representing the innards of an extended necropolis, alongside images of despoliation; it is also an invitation to occupy a privileged viewing position that draws attention to how power operates vertically in our age of perpetual surveillance and indefatigable scrutiny.
 To be afforded this view is to become an appurtenance or supplement to the power wielded.
-Involved as we are in the so-called bird's-eye or god-like view, we are entangled within the paraphernalia of the scopic regime associated with aerial technologies and
+Involved as we are in the socalled birds-eye or god-like view, we are entangled within the paraphernalia of the scopic regime associated with aerial technologies and the imperial ambition of the god-like, disembodied gaze.